Helguera/library2notion/README.md

   -t, --NotionToken NOTIONTOKEN      Notion token
   -d, --NotionDbId  NOTIONDBURL      Notion database id -f, --Formats     FORMATS          List of formats to be taken into account.
 At this moment .PDF, .EPUB and .PAPER are supported.
-  -h, --help                         Show this help message and exit
+  -only_new,                         Only check new books -only_updated                      Only check changes in existing books (does not include removals) -only_deleted                      Only check deleted books -h, --help                         Show this help message and exit
 ```